Lqnarr/Pygame-Project-2024-Feb/README.md

 ### Known bugs
  - Occationally, some tiles will disappear randomly upon merge.
- - Restarting game does not reset the score to 0
  - If on "game over" screen, need to press R twice to restart.
+ - Need to press the red X twice to close the game.

  ### Attribution
  https://youtu.be/6ZyylFcjfIg?feature=shared